meretamal/vue-awesome-button/README.md

 # Vue Awesome Button

-Vue Awesome Button is a Vue 3 compatible component that renders an animated 3D button, for you tu use in your own projects.
+Vue Awesome Button is a Vue 3 compatible component that renders an animated 3D button, for you to use in your own projects.

 ## Acknowledgments